Titles and Roles

 Lauren M. Postlewait, MD, is an Assistant Professor in the Department of Surgery at Emory University School of Medicine.
-A board certified surgeon, Dr. Postlewait's clinical interests are providing comprehensive, multidisciplinary care for patients with breast cancer and breast disease, based primarily at Grady Memorial Hospital.
+A board certified surgeon, Dr. Postlewait's clinical interests are providing comprehensive, multidisciplinary care for patients with breast cancer and breast disease, based primarily at Emory Decatur Hospital and Grady Memorial Hospital.

-Dr. Postlewait is a member of the Society of Surgical Oncology and the American Society of Breast Surgeons.
+Dr. Postlewait is a member of the Cancer Prevention and Control Research Program at Winship.
+She holds professional memberships with Society of Surgical Oncology and American Society of Breast Surgeons.